NFL Power Rankings, Pt. 2: Who’ll Challenge the Pats?

 Most important factor to this team this year: Getting the offense to be more explosive.
 The weapons are there.
 To exceed 30 points just three times—as Miami did last year—is not good enough.

-Dolphins prediction in 10 words or less: Playoff drought reaches nine years unless Tannehill excels.
+Dolphins prediction in 10 words or less: Won’t get past the wild-card unless Tannehill excels.

+• ADAM GASE, NO NONSENSE: Jenny Vrentas on what the Dolphins coach brought to the team in 2016

 * * *